SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 There are too many ways to approach this problem.
 The answers would just turn into a straw-poll for which one people liked.
 The best thing is to do some research on the topic yourself, find two or three, _analyze_ them, determine if they work for you or not, and _try them out_.
 Come to us when you have a specific question about something you have attempted to do.

 ###[Q] "Why won't it work?" questions with no code
 It seems you have a problem with your code.
-However, we can't help unless we have [code or information that can reproduce the problem](//$SITEURL$/help/mcve).
+However, we can't help unless we have a [mcve].
 Otherwise, we are just blindly guessing.

 ###[Q] "Need to make program" but no question
 All that has been posted is a program description.
-However, we need you to [ask].
+However, we need you to ask a question according to the [ask] page.
 We can't be sure what you want from us.
 Please [edit] your post to include a valid question that we can answer.
-Reminder: make sure you know what is on-topic here visiting the [help/on-topic]; asking us to write the program for you, suggestions, and external links are off-topic.
+Reminder: make sure you know what is on-topic here by visiting the [help/on-topic]; asking us to write the program for you, suggestions, and external links are off-topic.

 ###[Q] Need to make changes to existing (missing) code
 We won't know how to make the changes to your existing code base without seeing your original code.
 Please post a [mcve], and fully explain what needs to be modified.